StarRocks/starrocks/docs/loading/Stream_Load_transaction_interface.md

 ## Precautions

-- If any of the four transactions `/api/transaction/begin`, `/api/transaction/load`, `/api/transaction/prepare`, and `/api/transaction/commit` for a load job fails, none of the subsequent transactions can succeed.
+- If the `/api/transaction/begin`, `/api/transaction/load`, or `/api/transaction/prepare` operation that you have called returns errors, the transaction fails and is automatically rolled back.
-- When calling the `/api/transaction/begin` operation to start a load job, you have the option to specify a label.
-If you do not specify a label, StarRocks will generate a label for the load job.
-Note that the subsequent `/api/transaction/load`, `/api/transaction/prepare`, and `/api/transaction/commit` transactions must use the same label as the `/api/transaction/begin` transaction.
+- When calling the `/api/transaction/begin` operation to start a new transaction, you have the option to specify a label.
+If you do not specify a label, StarRocks will generate a label for the transaction.
+Note that the subsequent `/api/transaction/load`, `/api/transaction/prepare`, and `/api/transaction/commit` operations must use the same label as the `/api/transaction/begin` operation.
-- The labels of failed load jobs cannot be reused.
-If you use a failed load job's label to retry its transactions, the transactions will fail again.
+- Using the same label to repeatedly call the `/api/transaction/begin` operation will cause the transaction to fail and be rolled back.
-- The default column separator and row delimiter in StarRocks are `\t` and `\n`.
+- The default column separator and row delimiter that StarRocks supports for CSV-formatted data are `\t` and `\n`.
 If your data file does not use the default column separator or row delimiter, you must use `"column_separator: <column_separator>"` or `"row_delimiter: <row_delimiter>"` to specify the column separator or row delimiter that is actually used in your data file when calling the `/api/transaction/load` operation.

 ## Basic operations